cjaques/Datavalanche/README.md

 This repository holds all code and data of our project for the "Data Visualisation" course taught at EPFL by [K. Benzi](https://www.kirellbenzi.com/), Fall semester of 2018.

+See the code live [here](http://idiap.ch/~epignat/viz/).
+You can find a short screencast of our visualisation [here](https://www.youtube.com/watch?v=w8YDJJ-be24&feature=youtu.be)

-Screenshot of the heatmap and the avalanches around Val Ferret
+Hereunder is a screenshot of the heatmap and the avalanches around Val Ferret
 ![Dents de Morcles from Ovronaz](data/screenshot.png)

 ## Repo organization